IBM/blockchainbean2/README.md

 2. The transaction is submitted to the Cloud Foundry application, connected to the IBM Blockchain Platform 2.0.
 3. If the transaction conforms to the business logic, the ledger is updated and a block is appended to our chain.

+# Included components
+*	[IBM Blockchain Platform 2.0](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
+*	[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) gcreates a cluster of compute hosts and deploys highly available containers.
+A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.
+* [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) is designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.

+## Featured technologies
++ [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
++ [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
++ [Loopback 4](https://v4.loopback.io/) LoopBack is a highly-extensible, open-source Node.js framework that enables you to: Create dynamic end-to-end REST APIs with little or no coding.
+Access data from major relational databases, MongoDB, SOAP and REST APIs.
+Incorporate model relationships and access controls for complex APIs.

 # Watch the Video - Create a fair trade supply network with Hyperledger Fabric 1.4 (Cloud)

 [![](docs/ibpVideo.png)](https://www.youtube.com/watch?v=8wtHsD7-kS4)